Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Migration.md

 ### Preparing UI test project

-1. Add a _project reference_ of the web app to be tested to the UI test project.
+1. Add a _project reference_ of the web app to be tested to the UI test project:

     ```diff
     </ItemGroup>